Faculty Co-Chair, MFA in Music Composition

 Ravi Krishnaswami is an award-winning composer and songwriter for media and games.

 His credits include Super Bowl commercials, AAA video games, top-rated apps, landmark retail installations, long running television themes, network IDs, and numerous short and feature length films.
 His work has been recognized by the Cannes Lions, Association of Independent Commercial Producers (AICP), Association of Music Producers (AMP), London International Awards, Hollywood Reporter Key Art Awards, and the Game Marketing Awards.

 Moving back to New York City, Krishnaswami joined Sacred Noise, an advertising-focused music production studio and was quickly redefining the musical sound of the US Army and Pontiac as a young staff composer.
-Over a ten year period, he scored national spots for major brands such as Coca Cola, Pepsi, GE, Pfizer, Volvo and Cadillac.
+Over a 10-year period, he scored national spots for major brands such as Coca Cola, Pepsi, GE, Pfizer, Volvo, and Cadillac.